lukaszbrzozowski/ReLeGy/README.md

 We generated a graph consisting of 4 clusters having 100 degrees in total.
 The cluster density is 0.6 and the between-cluster density is 0.05.

 We may now proceed to the embedding process.
 Each method offers two interfaces.
-Let's assume that we wish to embed the graph G with HOPE in 4-dimensional space.
+Let's assume that we wish to embed the graph G with HOPE in a 4-dimensional space.
 We may generate the embedding using a static function:
 ```python
 import relegy.embeddings as rle

 Z = rle.HOPE.fast_embed(G, d=4) # other parameters may be passed here
 ```
-We may divide the process into stages:
+or we may divide the process into stages:
 ```python
 hope = rle.HOPE(G)